maiza989/ASMBytecode_MA_BG/README.md

 # Description

-A ASM program that do basic function such ass compare, get user input, add, subtract, multiplie, divide, if else, while loop.
+A ASM program that do basic function such as compare, get user input, add, subtract, multiplie, divide, if else, while loop.